scandindian/glint-solar/README.md

 # Wave Inspector

 ## Overview
 Wave Inspector is an interactive tool designed to inspect wave height data for a selected location and time.
 It allows users to view the max wave height at a given location, along with the highest wave recorded historically for comparison.
-For more details, visit [Glint Solar](https://glint-solar.netlify.app/).
+For more details, visit [Wave Inspector](https://wave-inspector.netlify.app/).

 ## Key Features
 - **Interactive Map**: Click on the map to view the max wave height for that location.